 Hollywood Heritage Museum, Cinema history museum in Highland Avenue, Los Angeles, United States.

-The Hollywood Heritage Museum occupies a restored wooden structure that is the oldest surviving film studio building in Hollywood.
-It displays photographs, film materials, and documents spanning from the silent era through contemporary cinema.
+The Hollywood Heritage Museum is a museum housed in a restored wooden barn in Hollywood, Los Angeles, widely considered the oldest surviving film studio building in the area.
+It holds photographs, props, costumes, and documents from the silent film era through to later decades of American cinema.

 The collection holds objects from the silent film era, including props and photographs that show how early filmmakers worked in this area.
 These items tell the story of the people and their craft during cinema's earliest days.